cis-ds/course-site/content/talk/geospatial-viz-ggmap/index.markdown

 summary: "Identify components of geospatial visualizations and implement raster maps using ggplot2."

 # Location of event.
-location: "Room 247, Saieh Hall for Economics, Chicago, IL"
+location: "Room 315, Haskell Hall, Chicago, IL"

 # Is this a selected talk? (true/false)
 selected: false